 A place for everyone

-Sogndal Fotball also cooperates with the Directorate of Norwegian Correctional Services, and occasionally have people participating in work training at Fosshaugane Campus.
+Sogndal Fotball also cooperates with the Directorate of Norwegian Correctional Services, and occasionally we have people participating in work training at Fosshaugane Campus.
 Some of these have gotten permanent jobs in the club.
-They also have a program for people with special challenges, who work under supervision.
+They also have a programme for people with special challenges who work under supervision.

 - This is rewarding work for us, and we are very proud to have the opportunity to do this, Teigen concludes.